slgbroadcast/DependencyInjectionInStaticClass/README.md

 }
 ```

+### Simplified Service Access with Disposal Safety

-To get simple and fast access to the services and also remember to dispose the `ServiceScope`,
+To streamline access to services while ensuring that the `ServiceScope` is disposed of properly,
-we create a function (`GetRequiredService`) that returns `IDisposable` and has the services as an `out` parameter.
-Example:
+`ApplicationServiceProvider` provides a `GetRequiredService` method.
+This method uses an
+`out` parameter for the service instance and returns an `IDisposable` scope that must be disposed of after usage.

+Example usage:

 ```csharp
 using (ApplicationServiceProvider.GetRequiredService(out NestedService nestedService))